CGSbioinfo/MethylSeq/README.md

 ```bash
  $ python bin/methylationExtraction.py
 ```
 This creates 3 output files per sample: bedGraph.gz, bismark.cov.gz, and M-bias.txt.
-There is also a log file per sample: methylExtract_log_sampleName.txt The M-bias.txt sample will be used in the next step to detect any bias in the %Methylation across the reads"'" positions.
+There is also a log file per sample: methylExtract_log_sampleName.txt.
+The M-bias.txt sample will be used in the next step to detect any bias in the %Methylation across the reads"'" positions.

 ### Step 6